stadiamaps/ferrostar/guide/src/vendors.md

 * [Mapbox](https://mapbox.com/) (note that pricing is different for accessing tiles directly rather than using their proprietary SDKs)
 * [Jawg](https://www.jawg.io/)
 * [MapTiler](https://maptiler.com/)

+At the time of this writing, all basemap vendors offer free API keys for evaluation use.